 "Free-range" does not have a legally mandated definition but does indicate that laying hens have some access to the outdoors.
 PCC has adopted a definition that is similar to Certified Humane^{xxxvii} and requires access to an outdoor area for at least 6 hours per day, weather permitting.
 The outdoor area could be covered with vegetation where possible; gravel, straw, mulch, or sand are also acceptable materials for ground cover.
 The minimum amount of uncovered outdoor area required per hen is 2 square feet, which is roughly 17 by 17 inches.
 Other definitions of free range may only require outdoor access with no requirements of space or quality of surroundings, or alternatively, offer stronger requirements.^{xxxviii}

-Fresh meats include any and all meat, poultry, and game products sold without preservatives in the refrigerated meat section of PCC.
+Fresh meats: Raw, unprocessed meat or poultry products sold without preservatives, including celery powder, in the refrigerated and frozen meat section of PCC.